thmisch/Nsp/README.md

 all of the time, retrying to send it every few seconds.

 This is very different from e.g. E-mail, Signal or Matrix.
-So the best option is to use a device that has very little downtime: your cellphone.
+So the best option is to use Nsc on a device that has very little downtime: your cellphone.

 ## Implementations
 Currently there's only one implementation that's designed for linux desktop